Contrasting RADA Electronic Industries (RADA) and Its Competitors

 |2.48

-RADA Electronic Industries currently has a consensus target price of $15.00, suggesting a potential upside of 58.39%.
+RADA Electronic Industries presently has a consensus target price of $15.00, indicating a potential upside of 58.39%.
 As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 15.82%.
-Given RADA Electronic Industries’ stronger consensus rating and higher possible upside, equities research analysts clearly believe RADA Electronic Industries is more favorable than its rivals.
+Given RADA Electronic Industries’ stronger consensus rating and higher possible upside, equities research analysts clearly believe RADA Electronic Industries is more favorable than its peers.

 Summary

-RADA Electronic Industries beats its rivals on 8 of the 13 factors compared.
+RADA Electronic Industries beats its peers on 8 of the 13 factors compared.

 RADA Electronic Industries Company Profile